pranavkafle/guruchat-nextjs/README.md

 1.  **Clone the Repository:**
     ```bash
     git clone <repository-url> # Replace <repository-url> with the actual URL
-    cd guruchat-mern # Or your repository directory name
+    cd guruchat-nextjs # Or your repository directory name
     ```

 2.  **Install Dependencies:**